 This will not only provide a brain workout but also help them remember the words and their spellings.

-14. Crosswords: Play a simple game of crosswords on pen and paper.
+Play a simple game of crosswords on pen and paper.
 You don’t really need a set grid.
 Write a word in capital letters and encourage your child to make another word using the letters listed.

-16. Word recall: This brain game is a great memory and concentration booster.
+This brain game is a great memory and concentration booster.
 Say 3 words or numbers in tandem and ask your child to repeat them in the correct order.
 Increase the number of words/ numbers as your child gets better.

-18. Clapping games: Remember the clapping games from your childhood?
+Remember the clapping games from your childhood?
 These games are not just fun but also great at building brain.

 So play your old clapping games with your little one to build hand-eye coordination, rhythm and impulse control.
+What’s more these games are perfect at banishing boredom.

-19. Hand Slaps: Another excellent game to sharpen your kid’s mind, hand slap is simple game to build great reflexes and enhance concentration.
+Another excellent game to sharpen your kid’s mind, hand slap is simple game to build great reflexes and enhance concentration.

 All you have to do is fold your palms and let your child try to slap them.
 Your aim is to miss the slap while your kid’s aim is to slap your palms.
 Play turn-wise and have oodles of fun.